 Often imagined and used for authentication, voice biometrics is in the midst of questions about its reliability and security.
 The risks of fraud also apply to the field of voice, because stealing a code and stealing a voice are both technically feasible.

-Recently integrated and experimented by banking players, voice biometrics remains a “touchy” subject because behind its attractive functionality, there are nevertheless significant risks of loopholes.
-It should be noted that in the field of security, the ingenuity of the people imagining the systems is equivalent to that of those seeking to rout them.
+Yet, voice biometrics remains a sensible subject.
+Indeed, behind its attractive functionalities, there are significant risks of loopholes.
+Keep in mind that, in the field of security, the ingenuity of the people imagining the systems is equivalent to that of those seeking to rout them.

 What can we expect from voice biometrics?

-In our opinion, and in the opinion of many experts, voice biometrics, for the time being, should be used in addition to other more proven authentication methods.
+In our opinion, and in the opinion of many experts, we should be using voice biometrics in addition to other more proven authentication methods.
 In doing so, the respective advantages of the different methods can become complementary.
 For example, many players already are exploring combining voice and facial identification.

 However, biometrics is not just for that!
-One example, which you can already use at home if you have a smart speaker, is Voice Match, the ability of assistants to recognize individuals from the same family.
+One example you can already use at home if you have a smart speaker is Voice Match.
+It is the ability of assistants to recognize individuals from the same family.
 From this comes the advanced personalization of the experience, in terms of preferences, accessibility or authorizations for example.
 Indeed, it ensures security of your personal information and prevents kids from ordering toys from Amazon without permission for instance.